Backyard Camping: A Magical Adventure for Kids

 Let them earn badges for activities

-And remember it’s okay if the kids end up sleeping inside.
-The camping memories still counts!
+And remember, it’s okay if the kids end up sleeping inside.
+The camping memories still count!

 Comments